top of page

 • Some types of cancer such as colon cancer, breast cancer, and prostate cancer.

+In 2021, the Journal of Inflammation Research published an article that reviewed the latest research on the anti-inflammatory mechanisms of acupuncture.
+The authors examined 363 studies published between January 2016 and January 2021, and summarized the key findings.
 The researchers found that acupuncture can regulate the immune system, reduce inflammation, and inhibit oxidative stress.
 They also found that the anti-inflammatory effects of acupuncture are not limited to a single biological system, but have been shown to be effective in the immune, digestive, respiratory, nervous, locomotory, circulatory, endocrine, and genitourinary systems.

 Here are some of the mechanisms by which acupuncture works on inflammation, as discussed in the article: